MetallicGoat/PrizeCommands/README.md

 ## Setup
 ### Create a Prize
-You can create unliited prizes, and even reuse them on different events!
+You can create unlimited prizes, and even reuse them on different events!
 You can add a prize to your config like this:
 ```yml
   Prize-ID: